lyndonzheng/Free3D/README.md

   # change the finetune_from in train.sh, and run the command
   sh train.sh
   ```
-- The pseudo 3D attention to smooth the consistency is trained with the same command (1 day on 4x A6000), but with different parameters:
+- The pseudo-3D attention to smooth the consistency is trained with the same command (1 day on 4x A6000), but with different parameters:
   ```
   # modify the configs/objaverse.yaml as follows
   views: 4